emsesp/docs/EMS-Telegram-Types.md

 | 14 | calculate setpoint flow temperature | 1 byte | this looks wrong |
 | 15 | settings3 | 1 byte as a bit mask | we see two values 0 and 4 |

-Questions:

-* how to determine if a heating circuit is not active?
-Check for data #14 if its 0 ?
-* when to ignore the setpoint temperature being 0?
-This depends on the bit masks in data #1 and #2 somehow
-* data #0 is sometimes 04 (b0100) always with data#1 being 3 (b0011).
-This means DWH priority is set and daytime mode, according to https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme#wwbetriebsart.
-Is this correct since one of the examples we're in nightmode?